hero-2023

 Cross-listed Courses

-Cross-listed courses are two courses with closely-related content that have been approved at different levels of instruction (for example, undergraduate and graduate levels).
+Cross-listed courses are two courses with closely-related content that have been approved at different levels of instruction; for example, undergraduate and graduate.
 Students in cross-listed courses must be provided learning opportunities commensurate with the degree they are pursuing.
-Accordingly, cross-listed courses should include learning outcomes that clearly describe and distinguish the expectations of undergraduate and graduate students.
-These outcomes may be overlapping and/or represent different levels of engagement with the same content, but they must be communicated explicitly for undergraduate and graduate students.
-Courses may be differentiated through assignments (what students are producing as part of the course), assessments (how students are evaluated), and/or evaluation criteria (expectations for acceptable performance), all of which must be aligned with the learning outcomes.
-The learning outcomes and aligned assignments, assessments and evaluation criteria for each level of a cross-listed course must be included in the syllabus and clearly communicated to students.
-This policy conforms to the Higher Learning Commission’s Criteria for Accreditation, which obliges courses and programs to require levels of performance by students appropriate to the degree awarded.
+Accordingly, cross-listed courses must clearly describe separate and distinct learning outcomes and expectations for undergraduate versus graduate students.
+These expectations may represent different levels of engagement with the same content, differential assignments (what students are producing as part of the course), assessments (how students are evaluated), and/or evaluation criteria (expectations for acceptable performance), all of which must be aligned with the stated learning outcomes for undergraduate versus graduate students.
+The learning outcomes and expectations (e.g., aligned assignments, assessments and evaluation criteria) for both graduates and undergraduates in a cross-listed course must be included in the syllabus, clearly distinguished between undergraduate and graduate students.
+Learning outcomes and expectations must be clearly communicated to both graduates and undergraduates in each cross-listed course.